kohesive/kovert/README.md

 // 20________thisAndThat__What = 20 this and that what
 ```

-So let's talk first about the HTTP verb.
-Obviously the method name prefixes of "get", "put", "post", "delete", "patch" will generate a route that is for the verb of the same name.
-But you can see in `KovertConfig` that aliases are defined such as "list" and "view" for HTTP GET, and "remove" also works for "delete".
+Using the prefix part of the method, a HTTP verb is inferred.
+Obviously prefixes of "get", "put", "post", "delete", "patch" will generate a route that is for the HTTP verb of the same name.
+You can see in `KovertConfig` that other aliases are defined such as "list" and "view" for HTTP GET, and "remove" also works same as HTTP DELETE.
 You can change the alias list in `KovertConfig` using the `addVerbAlias` or `removeVerbAlias` methods.
-You can also specify aliases in the `bindController` method (above), or as annotations `@VerbAliases` and `@VerbAlias` on your controller class.
-The sample application modifies `KovertConfig` with:
+You can also specify aliases in the `bindController` method as an optional parameter, or as annotations `@VerbAliases` and `@VerbAlias` on your controller class.
+The sample application modifies `KovertConfig` to add "find" as an alias to HTPT GET:

 ```kotlin
 KovertConfig.addVerbAlias("find", HttpVerb.GET)
 ```

 If you use the `@Verb` annotation on a method, by default the prefix of the method name is parsed and thrown away so it really can be anything.
-Or you can use it as the first path segment using the skipPrefix paramter such as `@Verb(HttpVerb.GET, skipPrefix = false) public fun SomeContext.someHappyMethod(): MyResult` binding to `some/happy/method`
+Or if you want to use the prefix as the first path segment you may use the skipPrefix parameter with value `false` such as `@Verb(HttpVerb.GET, skipPrefix = false) public fun SomeContext.someHappyMethod(): MyResult` which would bind to `some/happy/method` whereas `skipPrefix = true` would bind to `happy/method`.

 All routing path and parameter decisions are logged to the current logger, so  you can easily see the results of the `bindController` method.
 The example above, would generate these paths when bound at "/api" route: